Currently Accepting . . .

-All online, out-of-state, students need to check this list to determine if their states currently allow them to enroll at Ball State.
+All online, out-of-state students need to check this map to determine if their states currently allow them to enroll at Ball State.
 Please check regularly for updates.

 If you are a U.S. citizen, do not reside in Indiana, and are thinking about enrolling in a Ball State online program, we urge you to review the regulations regarding authorization of your specific state.